 Finding no one at home, but seeing Mum’s purse in the kitchen, I searched through it to find the ten-shilling note that matched the price tag I had seen.
 Not even thinking about how I would pass this new addition off at home later on, I raced back to the shop only to find that someone else had bought the doll in the meantime.

-Too dejected to continue on to the swimming pool, I returned home only to find Dad in the kitchen fully aware of the missing money.
+Too dejected to continue on to the swimming pool, and fully intending to return the money to my mother’s purse, I arrived home only to find Dad in the kitchen fully aware of the missing money.
 The disappointment in his eyes sent a knife through my heart.
 As he knelt down to look straight at me, he asked quietly, “Why did you do it?”

 This question was all the punishment I needed.
 I realized that I hadn’t measured up to his ideal of me and that taking the money was something he hadn’t expected of me.
 I knew I’d let him down and no spanking was required as I silently vowed never to do anything like that again.
 I realise now just how much money was involved in this act of petty larceny.
 It must have been divine providence that the doll had already been sold, so that I never had the opportunity to spend what must have been a large part of their week’s income on something so trivial.